yann510/vention-front-end-test/README.md

+# Prerequisites
+- Docker
+- Node
+- npm

+# Starting the whole stack
+`npm start`

+# Things to take into consideration
+- Security has not been the focus in this exercise, thus it has been neglected on purpose.
+- There is no concept of users so this application has been built with a single user in mind

 # Welcome to the Vention Interview!
 The goal of this test is to create some interactive cards using HTML, CSS/SCSS, and JavaScript.